A few other scenes from the Whooping Crane tour.

 A view of the Rockport Marina

-The Fulton Mansion on the waterfront The drunken Peregrine.
+The drunken Peregrine.
 (Captain Tommy's nickname for her -- not mine.
 He said she looked like she was leaning up against the nesting platform for support after a hard night on the town :-))

 Forster Tern.
 What did the birds rest on before we added flotsam and jetsam?